tytydraco/yessleep/out/When_I_was_a_kid_we_made_rules_about_shadows_Part_1.md

 It was a few weeks before school started again.
 That's probably why we stayed out so late that summer.
 Nobody wanted it to end.

-"You're cheating," I yelled at Billy as he ducked behind a car.

-"Am not!
-Just being strategic"

-"You don't even know what strategic means."

-"Do so," he shot back.
-"It means smart."

-"Then why are you losing?"
-I said laughing.

-We'd been best friends since second grade.
+Billy and I had been best friends since second grade.
 Our moms trusted us enough to let us roam between the houses on our block as long as we stayed where the porch lights were visible.
 During the summer, that basically meant we were free.

 There were other kids out that night too.
 Bikes abandoned in lawns.
 Someone's baseball glove in the gutter.
 Normal summer stuff.

-I remember Melissa Turner talking about the missing kid first.
+I remember Melissa talking about the missing kid first.

 "You know they still haven't found him," she whispered.